Coal News We love to talk!

 The NDA government at the Centre had not supported the reappointment of few independent directors who offered to continue at the last AGM and the rest resigned before the shareholders' meeting apprehending government stance on not supporting their appointments.

-- Coal India takes IT route to track mining projects Read more
+- In defence of Coal India Read more